unhcRverse/unhcrverse/README.md

 The coordinator also organizes meetings with all maintainer in order to agree on the project to be included/classified in the organisation repository.
 Last function is around advocating for funding in order to support potential third-party code review on the projects and presential developer conference organisation.

 ### supporting **strategic decision making**
-This organisation account on github is managed jointly by the different Project Maintainers.
+This organisation account on github is managed jointly by the different Project Maintainers and follows some [coordination principles](articles/coordination.html).

 As for [tidyVerse](https://www.tidyverse.org/), `{unhcrverse}` community makes decisions according to a consensus model where suggestions are considered and discussed between the community coordinator, project maintainers and core developers, typically in GitHub issues.